vives-ai-edge/workshop/src/01-hello-world/03-run-inference/index.md

 ## mbed

 [Arm Mbed](https://os.mbed.com/) is a rapid IoT device development platform.
 Mbed gives a free and open source IoT operating system with connectivity, security, storage, device management and machine learning.
-It adopts modern software techniques with free development tools with thousands of code examples and support for hundreds of microcontrollers and development boards.
+It adopts modern software techniques with free development tools, with thousands of code examples and support for hundreds of microcontrollers and development boards.

 ### Mbed OS